RyanMConstable/CSGO_bot_discord/README.md

 # CSGO_bot_discord
-Works with CSGO_Project as a discord bot
+Uses CSGO_Project backend to parse information for use in discord